-It's that time of year again: the kids are out of school and the mercury is rising.
-Don't spend the summer sweating, especially from receiving those sky-high energy bills!
+It's that time of year again: The kids are out of school and the mercury is rising.
+Don't spend the summer sweating, especially out of fear of receiving sky-high energy bills!
 You've heard of winterizing your home?
 Consider these techniques to summer-proof your house and keep those bills in check.

 Conduct a Home Energy Audit

-Although it seems counter-intuitive to add insulation to your home in order to prepare for the summer, the better insulated your walls, ceilings and floors are, the less conditioned air they will leak.
+Although it seems counter-intuitive to add insulation to your home to prepare for the summer, the better insulated your walls, ceilings, and floors are, the less conditioned air they will leak.
 No need to try to cool the outdoors, too!

 Reasons for adding insulation in the summer are endless, but consider this one: If walls need to be opened up to insert insulation, it is far better to do this in warm months than cool months.